emqx/emqx-docs/en_US/deploy/install-debian-ce.md

 # Install EMQX Open Source on Debian

-This page guides you on installing and starting the EMQX Open Source edition on the Debian system.
+This page guides you on installing and starting the latest EMQX on the Debian system.

 Supported versions: